ghtorrent/ghtorrent.org/relational.md

 * `merged`: When Github detected that the pull request has been merged.
 No merges outside Github (i.e. Git based) are reported
 * `reoponed`: When a pull request is opened after being closed
-* `syncrhonized`: When new commits are added/removed to the head repository
+* `syncrhonize`: When new commits are added/removed to the head repository

 #### pull\_request\_commits
 A commit associated with a pull request